Yandex Cloud

 yc resource-manager service-account list-access-bindings <service_account_name_or_ID>

 Use the updateAccessBindings REST API method for the ServiceAccount resource or the ServiceAccountService/UpdateAccessBindings gRPC API call.
-You will need the ID of the service account and the ID of the user to whom you want to assign the role for the service account.
+You will need the ID of the service account and that of the user to whom you want to assign the role for the service account.

 1. Find out the service account ID using the list REST API method: